 What About Lemon Laws?

-Under lemon laws, consumers who buy a car with a major mechanical defect can get a refund or replacement.
 Unfortunately, lemon laws do not protect buyers who purchase used cars from private sellers.
 Lemon laws vary by state, and not every state covers used cars in its lemon law; even in those that do, only transactions made with licensed car dealers are covered.

-What About Cooling-off Period?
+What About the Cooling-off Period?

 Get Yourself in the Driving Seat